fo60213/vimrc/README.md

 What I modified
 ---------------

-* remove Command-T, Vislncr plug-in
+* remove Command-T, Vislncr, CuteErrorMarker plug-in
 * add vim-ruby plug-in
 * add matlab-colour plug-in, and change color of fucntion's "end" to let it be different with loop's "end", and change its newline character to Unix style
 * add matlab-snippets
 * add text width restriction to 80
 * set SuperTab's function to default (C-P)
+* set showing number of line(`set nu`) defaultly
+* change default gui mode colorscheme with koehler